pillmuncher/yogic.cs/README.md

   variable bindings and is incrementally constructed during resolution.
 It is returned for each successful resolution.

-- **Backtracking**: The monad uses the Triple-Barrelled Continuation Monad for resolution, backtracking, and branch pruning via the ``cut`` combinator.
+- **Backtracking**: Internally, the code uses the Triple-Barrelled Continuation Monad for resolution, backtracking, and branch pruning via the ``cut`` combinator.

 ## **A Motivating Example:**